AlexTMallen/cortical-layers/README.md

 # cortical-layers
-Automatically detecting the boundaries between cortical layers of MICrONS segmentation data.
+Automatically detect the boundaries between cortical layers of MICrONS segmentation data.

+For the maintained version available on pypi, see https://github.com/AllenInstitute/cortical-layers